Learning how to resell sneakers isn’t a new hustle.

 - The Process of Reselling Shoes

 The flipping and reselling business has provided an avenue for hustlers to ethically and ingeniously make a quick buck.
 And what seemed to be footwear that keeps your feet safe and warm serve a different purpose to other people.

-Compared to other items up for resale, the sneaker resale market is very profitable and valued at around $1 billion.
+Compared to some other ways of making money online, the sneaker resale market is very profitable and valued at around $1 billion.
 While only 4% of shoes and sneakers are purchased upon release for resale, the market benefits from side hustlers and entrepreneurs who operate in different channels.

 The sneaker market as a whole has opened up itself to more people with the help of online channel.
 However, back in the day when the internet didn’t exist, there was competition within the different communities and tribes in the market.
 People scoured through a thrift store and flea markets to get shoes under their market price.

 To get your fix on the latest sneaker news, you just need to hop onto Hyperbeast and High Snobiety or other sites that keep track of the sneaker fashion market.
 Both are fashion sites that extensively cover information and news about the culture for sneakerheads of all levels.